sankey99/tutorai/README.md

 3. Create a new API key
 4. Copy the key and use it in one of the setup methods above

-### Google OAuth Credentials (for secure public access)
-1. Follow the detailed guide in [OAUTH_SETUP.md](OAUTH_SETUP.md)
-2. Get your Google Client ID and Secret from Google Cloud Console
-3. Configure the redirect URI for your deployment

 ### Access Key Authentication (for simple username/password)
 1. Follow the detailed guide in [ACCESS_KEY_SETUP.md](ACCESS_KEY_SETUP.md)
 2. Configure USERS and ACCESS_KEYS environment variables